 On March 3, 2022, Longhurst and Poore introduced for consideration Senate Bill 238 which would, if passed, grant the City of Delaware City the right to impose a 3 percent tax on rentals of camping and RV sites within the city limits.
 The bill was passed unanimously by the state Senate on March 15.

-This convoluted campground project has come under intense pressure following Randol’s announced termination.
+This convoluted campground project has come under intense pressure following Randol’s announced resignation.
 A proposed entrance roundabout was denied by Delaware City officials.
 DNREC Secretary Shawn Garvin announced at the February board meeting that the campground would need all required permits from state and local authorities.

 At the February 28, 2022 meeting of the Delaware City Council, the City Solicitor reported that the purchasers of the campground site had initiated no applications for permits or made any other contacts regarding development of this project.